fegennari/3DWorld/README.md

 It should compile in 64-bit mode, but I couldn't find compatible 64-bit debug libraries for OpenAL, and a few of the other dependencies didn't build cleanly in 64-bit mode.

+If you have linux, you can try to build using the provided makefile.
+The file README.linux should be helpful.
+I've gotten 3DWorld to build and mostly run on Ubuntu 18.04 with gcc 7.

 3DWorld takes a config filename on the command line.
 If not found, it reads defaults.txt and uses any config file(s) listed there.
 Some of these congig files include models such as the Sponza Atrium, Stanford Dragon, sportscar, etc.
 These files are too large to store in the git repo.
 I've attempted to have 3DWorld generate nonfatal errors if the models can't be found.